Guide for Authors

 • Authors grant the journal a license to publish the article and identify itself as the original publisher.

-• The Creative Commons Attribution License 4.0 formalizes these and other terms and conditions of publishing articles.
+• The Creative Commons-Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) formalizes these and other terms and conditions of publishing articles.

 References